This post may contain affiliate links. Please see my disclosure policy for details.

 There are thousands of churches in Vilnius, so I’m going to try and keep it to only a few of the very best for photos in this list.
 Starting with the Church of St Casimir!

 This stunning pink cathedral that is located just off of Town Hall Square in the Old Town, is a Roman Catholic temple and is the oldest baroque church in Vilnius.

 Built in the 17th century by the Jesuits, it is dedicated to the holy prince Saint Casimir.
 It was funded by the Great Chancellor and the Grand Duchy of Lithuania at the time.

-Personally, the architecture of this church caught my eye immediately and I fell in love the the fact it was not only ornate, but also PINK!
+Personally, the architecture of this church caught my eye immediately and I fell in love the fact it was not only ornate but also PINK!

 It’s a little hard to get photos here from the outside as there are always cars parked in the car park opposite.
 So you can’t really put your camera far away.
 But, you can always go from a lower or wider angle to capture it.